Babble Cloud Limited – Terms and Conditions (Updated 3rdJuly 2019)

 2.6 The Contract constitutes the entire agreement between the parties in relation to its subject matter.
 The Customer acknowledges that it has not relied on any warranty, statement, promise or representation made or given by or on behalf of Babble which is not expressly set out in the Contract.

-3.1 If the Customer wishes to terminates the Contract during the Minimum Term or any Renewal Term, it may (subject to clause 3.3) do so by providing written notice to Babble (”Early Termination Notice”).
+3.1 If the Customer wishes to terminate the Contract during the Minimum Term or any Renewal Term, it may (subject to clause 3.3) do so by providing written notice to Babble (”Early Termination Notice”).
 Upon termination pursuant to this clause 3.1 or where Babble terminates the Contract during the Initial Term or any Renewal Term pursuant to clause 9.1, the Customer shall pay to Babble an amount equal to the balance of Charges that would otherwise have been due from the Customer for the remainder of the Minimum Term or Renewal Term (as appropriate) (“Early Termination Payment“).
 In the event that Charges are based on usage of the Goods and/or Services and/or rebates rather than recurring charges, the Early Termination Payment shall be calculated by Babble by reference to the average monthly usage charge and/or rebate paid to the Customer by Babble during the Minimum Term or Renewal Term (as appropriate) up to the date the Customer serves the Early Termination Notice.

 3.2 Following the expiry of the Minimum Term, the Contract will automatically renew for further 12 month terms (each a “Renewal Term“), unless Babble or the Customer provides the other party with notice in writing at least 90 days prior to the end of the then current Minimum Term or Renewal Term.